stevewlrls/strapi-facebook-feed/README.md

 }
 ```

+If you're unsure how to get an SSL reverse proxy working in front of your Strapi build, check out the options in the [Strapi depoyment docs](https://docs.strapi.io/dev-docs/deployment/optional-software-guides), or check out [mitmproxy](https://mitmproxy.org).

 Once the plugin is installed, you will also need to rebuild your admin UI, in the usual way, e.g.:

 ```